 - Pay attention to other progress indicators.
 How your weight is doing, how you feel, your energy level, and how your clothes fit all matter a whole lot more than what those little test strips say.

 - Know the other indicators of being in Ketosis as well.
-Reduced appetite, increased energy, metallic taste in the mouth, and bad breath are some common indicators of ketosis.
+Reduced appetite, increased energy and focus, metallic taste in the mouth, and bad breath are some common indicators of ketosis.
 For most people, these fade with time but they can be great early signs you’ve hit the mark.